Ruin0x11/OpenNefia/docs/ARCHITECTURE.md

 2. The draw layer's update routine is called.
 3. The draw layer's drawing routine is called.

 Additionally, there is a level of abstraction on top of the draw layer system, which is called the "UI layer" system.
 These are special draw layers which can return results in the update routine, which will cause the layer to be popped off the stack and the focus to return to the previous layer.
 UI layers also have some extra features for things like keybinding.
-Almost all user interface components in OpenNefia are constructed in terms of UI layers.
+Almost all interactive user interface components in OpenNefia are constructed in terms of UI layers.

 ### Data System

 One of the core principles of OpenNefia is that the average player should be able to easily extend the game's data.
-There's a wide variety of data types available, from important things like characters and items to more mundane ones like the kinds of seeds you can plant or the randomly generated equipment loadouts of generated monsters.
+There's a wide variety of data types available, from important things like characters and items to more mundane ones like the kinds of seeds you can plant or the randomly generated equipment loadouts of new monsters.

 Game data is kept in one massive `data` table, shared by every mod.
 Mods can add new data prototypes and brand new types of data.
 These new types can then be extended by other mods in turn, keeping the ever-continuing cycle of modding and extension alive.

 ### Event System

-When declarative modification of game data isn't enough to achieve the desired behavior, the game's logic can be altered by inserting new pieces logic through an event system.
+When declarative modification of game data isn't enough to achieve a desired behavior, the game's logic can be altered by inserting new pieces logic through an event system.

-The event system is rather simple: there are a variety of different event types, and each event type can have many event callbacks registered for it.
-Each event callback gets its own *priority*, which affects the order in which the event can be run.
+The event system is rather simple: there are a variety of different event types, and each event type can have one or more event callbacks registered for it.
+Each event callback gets its own *priority*, which affects the order in which the callback is run.
 Also, event callbacks can *block* the event callbacks that follow it, in order to change the flow of existing game logic.

-The usage of event callbacks is extremely common in the codebase, and are used to implement the majority of Elona's original logic in a way that is much more extensible than before, at the cost of somewhat decreased maintainability.
+The usage of event callbacks is extremely common in the codebase, and they implement the majority of Elona's original logic in a way that is much more extensible than before, at the cost of somewhat decreased maintainability.

 ## Codemap